Jacob Day, who joined the programme with the second cohort of GW4-CAT HP fellows, has written a blog sharing his PhD journey so far.

 COVID-19: Research on the Frontline

 Read about the impact of COIVD-19 on GW4-CAT Fellow, Gus Hamilton’s PhD research.
-Gus pivoted his research early in the pandemic, and was able to contribute to a greater understanding of how to assess and triage COVID-19 patients.
-His work also assisted in identifying those members of NHS staff at greater risk of contracting the virus; directly informing North Bristol NHS Trust internal policy decisions.
+Early in the pandemic, Gus pivoted his research to focus on COVID-19, contributing to improved methods for assessing and triaging patients.
+His work also helped identify NHS staff at higher risk of infection, directly informing internal policy decisions at North Bristol NHS Trust

 Why Some People Develop PTSD While Others Don’t